Does money make you happy?

 It is fair to say though, that many people think they will be happier if they had more money.

-Previous research has shown that it’s certainly very difficult to be truly happy if you live in poverty.
+Previous research into the question does money make you happy? has shown that it’s certainly very difficult to be truly happy if you live in poverty.
 If you’re always hungry or cold or living in unpleasant accommodation, unable to pay your bills or put food on the table, and owe people money, happiness can be in short supply.

-So it has been academically proven, that below a certain level of income and wealth, people are less happy and less satisfied with their lives, than the average.
+So it has been academically proven, that below a certain level of income and wealth, people are less happy and less satisfied with their lives, than the average, but does that answer the does money make you happy question?

 But is the opposite true for people with more money?
 It seems that research into this area often presents different findings, related to the connection between income and happiness.